Lecture Discussion Pathway

 Osteopathic Manipulative Medicine

-LECOM students learn the basic philosophy, principles and practice of osteopathic manipulative medicine.
+LECOM students learn the basic history, philosophy, principles and practice of osteopathic manipulative medicine.
 Hands-on diagnosis and treatment is the foundation of osteopathic whole-person health care.

 Examinations consist mainly of multiple choice questions similar in format to licensing board exams.
 Quizzes may be utilized to provide feedback to students prior to larger examinations.